 On the edge of downtown Scottsdale sits ZuZu at the retro-hip Hotel Valley Ho.
 The location, locally-sourced menu, craft cocktails, high-quality wine list and modern-yet-vintage vibe at ZuZu make for a relaxed atmosphere.
-One of the best times to experience ZuZu is during happy hour, which runs from 4 p.m. to 6 p.m. on weekdays.
-Order the Sticky Bacon Burnt Ends with apple jalapeño honey or Kennebec Chips with French onion dip, and pair them with signature cocktails like the Sunny Margarita or Chimayo Mule.
+One of the best times to experience ZuZu is during happy hour, which runs from 3 p.m. to 6 p.m.
+Sun. - Wed.
+Order the HH Burger which is a quarter-pound all-beef patty, special sauce, lettuce, cheese + pickles on a house-made bun.
+Pair it with a seasonal Selzer or ZuZu Mule.

 After a short elevator ride, Talking Stick Resort guests can take part in two different types of nighttime experiences (and can really make a full night of it by taking in a show after dinner).
 If you’re looking for a relaxed and elegant experience, stop at Orange Sky Restaurant on the 15th floor to take in the breathtaking views from the floor-to-ceiling windows while listening to nightly live tunes.
 Enjoy a craft cocktail or select an award-winning wine from a list brimming with 30 different wines by the glass.
 If you’re looking for more of a party, head down one floor to Degree 270.
 Named after the spectacular views, this nightclub has a lively crowd that is not too shy to get out on the dance floor.